QIICR/dcmqi-faq/README.md

 _Please search first!_

-Please use a short descriptive title for your question, and describe the details in the text field, if necessary.
+Please use a short descriptive title for your question, and describe the details in the comment field, if necessary.

 We mark questions which have been answered as 'answered': if you would like to help answer questions, you can use [this